augus-tj/internship_tracker/README.md

-This is a personal internship_tracker. do not copy
+This is a personal internship_tracker.
+If you wish to use it as a personal tracker, download the code and contact me for the security pin